bixb922/crank-organ/doc-software/README.md

 ![search tune](tunelist_search.jpg)

-Tapping on the header of a column will sort up (and then down) by the contents of the column.
+Tapping/clicking on the header of a column will sort up (and then down) by the contents of the column.

-Tapping on a tune title adds that tune to the bottom of the current setlist, in other words: queues the tune for playing.
+Tapping/clicking on a tune title adds that tune to the bottom of the current setlist, in other words: queues the tune for playing.
 Tapping again removes the tune from the setlist.
-The queued tunes are marked with a golden star &#127775; and the position in the setlist:
+The queued tunes are marked with an hourglass ⏳ and the position in the setlist:

 ![queued tune](tunelist_waiting.jpg)

 Once some tunes that you want to perform are selected, you have several ways to start the tune,see section [How to start a queued tune that is waiting](#how-to-start-a-queued-tune-that-is-waiting), one of the methods is to press the _Start_ button.